JennyHo5/Starfield-Jumper/Documentation.md

 - **Tilemap**: Represents the layout of the game world.
 - **Entity**: Represents living entities present in the game, including Slime and Bat.
-    - The Entity's position, dimension and sprite
+    - The Entity's position, dimension and sprite.
     - The Entity's own StateMachine, direction, and boolean value representing it is dead or not.
 - **GameObject**: Represents inanimate objects present in the game, including rock, tree, and grass, etc.
     - The GameObject's position, dimension and sprite.